Steven Nielsen

-Steven Christoffer Nielsen (born June 6, 1996) is a Danish professional gridiron football offensive lineman for the Raiders Tirol of the European League of Football (ELF).
+Steven Christoffer Nielsen (born June 6, 1996) is a Danish professional gridiron football offensive lineman for the Frankfurt Galaxy of the European League of Football (ELF).

 College career

 Nielsen played college football for the Eastern Michigan Eagles from 2016 to 2019.
 He played in 49 games over his four-year tenure with the team.

 Professional career

 Jacksonville Jaguars

 Nielsen signed as an undrafted free agent with the Jacksonville Jaguars on April 26, 2020.
 However, he was released on August 8, 2020.

 Edmonton Elks

 After becoming eligible for the 2021 CFL Global Draft, Nielsen was drafted second overall by the Edmonton Football Team and signed with the team on April 29, 2021.
 He made the active roster for the newly named Elks, following their training camp, and played in his first professional game on August 7, 2021, against the Ottawa Redblacks.
 He later earned his first career start on November 5, 2021, against the Saskatchewan Roughriders.
 He played in 13 out of 14 regular season games in 2021.